PMCC-BioinformaticsCore/janis/docs/pipelines/wgssomaticgatkvariantsonly.rst

      doc: |-
        Sample name for the TUMOR sample from which to generate the readGroupHeaderLine for BwaMem
      type: string
+   - id: cutadapt_adapters
+     doc: |-
+       Specifies a containment list for cutadapt, which contains a list of sequences to determine valid overrepresented sequences from the FastQC report to trim with Cuatadapt.
+The file must contain sets of named adapters in the form: ``name[tab]sequence``.
+Lines prefixed with a hash will be ignored.
+     type:
+     - File
+     - 'null'
+   - id: gnomad
+     doc: |-
+       The genome Aggregation Database (gnomAD).
+This VCF must be compressed and tabix indexed.
+This is specific for your genome (eg: hg38 / br37) and can usually be found with your reference.
+For example for HG38, the Broad institute provide the following af-only-gnomad compressed and tabix indexed VCF: https://console.cloud.google.com/storage/browser/gatk-best-practices/somatic-hg38;tab=objects?prefix=af-only
+     type: File
+     secondaryFiles:
+     - .tbi
+   - id: panel_of_normals
+     doc: VCF file of sites observed in normal.
+     type:
+     - File
+     - 'null'
+     secondaryFiles:
+     - .tbi
    - id: reference
      doc: |-
        The reference genome from which to align the reads.
 This requires a number indexes (can be generated with the 'IndexFasta' pipeline This pipeline has been tested using the HG38 reference set.